Actindo-AG/Documentation/POS/Integration/09_WorkflowAdjustments.md

 3. Enter a unique key for the workflow in the *Select a unique key for your new workflow* field.
 The key is required for API access and must be unique within the workflow version.

 4. Click the *Choose the data type of your start place* field and enter the **Modules.Actindo.POS.Models.JournalItem** data type.

-If you want to add this one-step workflow to an existing workflow, you can add it by calling the **Actindo.Extensions.Actindo.UCSSyncPos.Workflows.addWorkflow** API end point.<!---Muss man dafür Start subprocess core action einfügen?-->
+    > [Info] If you want to add this one-step workflow to an existing workflow, you can add it by calling the **Actindo.Extensions.Actindo.UCSSyncPos.Workflows.addWorkflow** API end point.<!---Muss man dafür Start subprocess core action einfügen?-->

 5. Select the start place in the search result list.